 - It is known as the ‘hip hiker’ muscle because it raises the hip (think of how you raise your hip to balance a child you are carrying).

 - It is a key stabilizer of the lower spine and plays an important role in maintaining posture and spinal alignment.
+It often compensates for weak core muscles which leads to overuse and pain.

 - The quadratus lumborum muscle allows the separation of movement between the upper body and the lower body.
 Two examples are keeping the hips and legs still while moving and twisting the upper body and arms or moving the legs while keeping the upper body still.